hdc-arizona/hdc-arizona.github.io/logistics.md

 ---
+title: "Logistics"
 layout: page
 ---

 This page describes the day-to-day aspects of working in our group.
 It assumes that "you" (the one reading this) is a student, researcher, or staff member of the group and "us" (the ones who wrote this) are the faculty members.
-You are welcome to add suggestions to this page, though!
-The choice of deixis is for ease of expression, not to dictate authorship or control over the content.
+Even though we created this page, you are welcome to contribute to it!

 # Communication